cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 - [S1ckB0y1337 AD Cheat Sheet](https://github.com/S1ckB0y1337/Active-Directory-Exploitation-Cheat-Sheet)
 - [Siren Linux Privesc](https://sirensecurity.io/blog/linux-privilege-escalation-resources/)
 - [Siren Windows Privesc](https://sirensecurity.io/blog/windows-privilege-escalation-resources/)

 To be honest, when you get started you tend to hoard this kind of stuff, but you need to be making your own.
 I'm not sure I visited any of these in the last month of my studying.
+That is why I recommend downloading my [notes vault](https://github.com/pentestpop/OSCP_Vault) or someone else's.
+I used [QuirkyKirkHax](https://github.com/QuirkyKirkHax/OSCP-Resources) CherryTree notes, copied them into an Obsidian Vault, and re-organized them as needed.

 ### YouTube
 [IppSec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA)- He does a ton of lab walkthroughs which are super helpful, espcially if you want to knock some labs off of the TJ Null or LainKusanagi list but can't or won't use your machine for some reason.
 His website, [ippSec.rocks](https://ippsec.rocks/?#) is awesome too because it has a search tool that links to the specific timestamp and video where he uses it.
 So for example if you want to know more about dfunc-bypasser, you can search it and get a link to the videos where he uses it.